What is AAC?

 A printed communication book or board allows a child to communicate by giving a picture to a partner or by pointing with his finger, gaze, or with another form of supported pointing, such as using a wand or a whole hand.
 Sometimes children use printed books and boards to communicate with the help of a partner, through a technique called "partner assisted scanning".
 This is helpful when a child has physical challenges that make pointing to a picture difficult.
 Printed books and boards can be customized to a child's needs and can have a range of words and phrases to support effective communication.
 Many can be purchased or downloaded from various websites and an AAC guide can assist a child and family in creating and learning to use them.
 These aided" and "light tech" tools are often readily available and cost effective.

 AAC isn't just tools, it also includes strategies used by both communicators and their partners to support successful communication.
 Children who struggle to communicate must develop strategies to help them repair communication when others do not understand.
 Learning these "communication repair" strategies is a big part of the AAC journey and partners play a big role in this teaching.
-Partners who support and communicate with children who use AAC must learn strategies to provide intensive AAC immersion, to pace and appropriately present their own communication, and even to assist some AAC users in accessing their communication system, such as through partner assisted scanning or supported access to a PODD communication book by turning the pages for the child.
+Partners who support and communicate with children who use AAC must learn strategies to provide intensive AAC immersion, to pace and appropriately present their own communication, and even to assist some AAC users in accessing their communication system, such as through partner assisted scanning.
+See other resources on AACcessible to learn more about AAC strategies for communicators and partners.

 So which AAC tools & strategies should I choose?